iediot/Bulls-and-Cows-Hyperskill/README.md

 Finalised the project and added a way to see all the stage's functionalities.
 Pretty cool project, had me scratching my head a few times, but cool and fun in all.
-A project from Hyperskill, ranked "Challengeing" on there.
+A project from Hyperskill, ranked "Medium" on there.